|Click on the titles to listen. All compositions on

 label: SSE Communications (Tokyo)

-played by Christophe Charles (soundscape) & Juli (reading).
+Performed by Christophe Charles (soundscape) & Juri (reading).
+One take, no overdub, no preparation.

 from "Blank Tapes"